The Environmental Monitoring Data System (EnMoDS) is the ministry's primary database for environmental monitoring data.

 Data is refreshed every week and available on Mondays, however if new data was submitted on a Friday it may not appear until the next Monday (a week later).

-The EnMoDS EDT User Guide (PDF, 942KB) provides step-by-step instructions for successfully uploading data to the EnMoDS database.
+The EnMoDS EDT User Guide (PDF, 942KB) provides step-by-step instructions for uploading data to the EnMoDS database.

 Data is collected by: